MockbaTheBorg/RunCPM/readme.md

 ## Limitations / Misbehaviors

-The objective of RunCPM is **not** to emulate a Z80 CP/M 2.2 computer perfectly, but to allow CP/M to be emulated as close as possible while keeping its files on the native (host) filesystem.<br>
+The objective of RunCPM is **not** to emulate a Z80 CP/M computer perfectly, but to allow CP/M to be emulated as close as possible while keeping its files on the native (host) filesystem.<br>
 This will obviously prevent the accurate physical emulation of disk drives, so applications like **MOVCPM** and **STAT** will not be useful.<br>
-They are still provided on the master disk A.ZIP just to maintain compatibility with DRI's official CP/M 2.2 distribution.
+They are still provided on the master disk A.ZIP just to maintain compatibility with DRI's official CP/M distribution.

-Other CP/M flavors like CP/M 3 or CP/M Plus are not supported as of yet, as the emulated BDOS of RunCPM is specific for CP/M 2.2.
+At the moment only CP/M 2.2 is fully supported.
+Support for CP/M 3.0 is in the works.

 The IN/OUT instructions are used to implement the communication between the soft CPU BIOS and BDOS and the equivalent RunCPM functions, therefore these instructions are unusable for any other purpose.